pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

-Having populated the `help` subrecord, a reader can now publish a value in `pin`, and then look for a pinned value in `help.pin_or_gen`: if a helper published a pinned value there, the reader must use it, and not the potentially stale (already destroyed) value the reader wrote to `pin`.
+Having populated the `help` subrecord, a reader can now publish a value in `pin`, and then look for a pinned value in `help.pin_or_gen`: if a cleanup thread published a pinned value there, the reader must use it, and not the potentially stale (already destroyed) value the reader wrote to `pin`.

-On the read side, we can rely on two compiler barriers to let membarriers guarantee writes to the `help` subrecord are visible before we start reading from the target cell, and to guarantee that any helper's write to `record.help.pin_or_gen` is visible before we compare `record.help.pin_or_gen` against `gen`:
+On the read side, we obtain plain wait-freedom, with standard operations.
+All we need are two compiler barriers to let membarriers guarantee writes to the `help` subrecord are visible before we start reading from the target cell, and to guarantee that any cleanup thread's write to `record.help.pin_or_gen` is visible before we compare `record.help.pin_or_gen` against `gen`:

 <div id="hp_read_wf">